-From 8:00-8:30 PM ET, join us after the discussion for a set of live music from The Blues Doctors, a two-man band out of Oxford, Mississippi, featuring Adam Gussow and Alan Gross.
+After the discussion, The Blues Doctors, a two-man band out of Oxford, Mississippi, featuring Adam Gussow and Alan Gross, performed a set of live music.
 They play a mix of down-home Delta standards and urban grooves from the Clarksdale-to-Chicago axis with some New Orleans funk thrown in.
 Since joining forces in 2012, they’ve transformed themselves into a two-man band with a bold and distinctive sound: Gussow on harmonica and drumset, Gross on guitar, with both men sharing vocal duties.
 CLICK HERE to watch a performance of one of Gussow’s original compositions, “Thunky Fing Rides Again,” performed by his longtime “other” duo, Satan & Adam.

 Thanks to our bookseller for this event, UVA Bookstore.